 Worm castings, or in other words… worm poop.

-They make not be the most glamorous of substrate additives, but this potent material can do wonders for your plants.
+They may not be the most glamorous of substrate additives, but this potent material can do wonders for your plants.

 As with many things in this world, sometimes nature simply does it best.